 Beginners' Latin 1.
-The Declensions and the common forms of the four conjugations.
+The declensions and the common forms of the four conjugations.
 The elements of syntax.
-The acquiring of a good working vocabulary.
+The acquiring of

+- a good working vocabulary.
 Reading Latin aloud.
 Daily exercises in the writing of Latin.
 Caesar begun.
-Text books: Collar and Daniell's First Year Latin, Kelsey's Caesar.
-Five times a week.
+Textbooks: Collar and Daniell's First Year Latin, Kelsey's Caesar.
+Five times a week. - Caesar 2.

-Caesar 2.
 Caesar continued and completed.
 The equivalent of four books from Caesar is read.
 This year the syntax of the verb is emphasized.
 A general study of the life and times of Caesar is made.
 One hour a week in the writing of Latin.
-Texts: Kelsey's Caesar and Bennett's Latin Grammar.
-Latin Composition.
-Five times a week.
+Texts: Kelsey's Ceasar, Bennett's Latin Grammar and Bennett's Latin Composition.
+Five times a week. - Cicero 3.

-Cicero 3.
 Four orations against Catiline; De Imperio Pompeii; selected letters.
 Drill in the forms and syntax of the verb continued.
 Special attention given to the syntax of nouns, pronouns, and adjectives.
 The leading facts of Roman History and Constitutional Law connected with the time of Cicero are traced.
 Latin Composition.
 Texts: Kelsey's Cicero, Bennett's Latin Composition.
-Five times a week.

-Ovid and Virgil 4.
-Extracts from Ovid's Metamorphoses.
-Selected parts of Books I. to VI. of Virgil's Aeneid.
+Five times a week. - Virgil and Ovid 4.
+Selected parts of Books I. to VI. of Virgil's Aeneid (Frieze); Books I. and II. of Ovid's Metamorphoses.

 Grammar, prosody, mythology, and literary art of both Virgil and Ovid.
 The personal, national, and religious elements of the Aeneid are pointed out, and the whole is related to the policy of Augustus.
-Texts: Gleason's A Term of Ovid and Frieze's Virgil's Aeneid, Revised Edition.
 Five times a week.